hiclick/hiclick.github.com/fav/photo/docs/working-with-3d-images.md

-# 修图 - Working with 3D images
+# 修图 - Working with 3D Images

 Adobe Photoshop CS6 Classroom in a Book